dfinity/snsdemo/README.md

 ### Get the code
 Clone this project:
 <!---
-The comments like this are not displayed in Markdown; they contain code for automated testing.
+Comments like this, in HTML escapes, are not displayed in Markdown; they contain code for automated testing.
 ```bash
 # We will use the current directory for testing, but make sure it is clean.
 which say || say() { : ; }
 ```
+Code blocks that do not start with `bash` are not executed by automated testing.
 -->
 ```sh
 git clone https://github.com/dfinity/snsdemo.git